 Challenges with the Current Assessment Processes

 While some organizations have strong case management assessment practices in places, others do not.
-Some have long intake forms while others rely on case workers’ experience to extract the necessary information.
+Some have long intake forms while others rely on caseworkers’ experience to extract the necessary information.
 How these forms are handled demonstrates an even greater disparity.
 With this lack of standardization, it is no wonder that funders are frequently pulling their hair out trying to figure out exactly how to use their money to serve the populations they want to help.
 This lack of structure or consistency is one of the major reasons client tracking is such a buzzword right now and something everyone is trying to focus on improving.

-Believe it or not, the initial assessment has a major influence on the outcomes and tracking the evidence and data from start to finish is absolutely critical in being able to focus on continuous quality improvement.
+Believe it or not, the initial assessment has a major influence on the outcomes and tracking the evidence and data from start to finish is absolutely critical to being able to focus on continuous quality improvement.
 However, having to fill out a 23-page form is equally challenging as it takes the case manager’s focus away from the dialog with the client.
 Furthermore, sorting and tracking those 23 pages of data is a full-time job for someone else at the organization.

 Thankfully, due to recent advances in technology and software tools, your organization can extract the data it needs while simplifying and streamlining the assessment process, allowing your people to focus more of their attention on program delivery.